piemekanika/is-eleven/README.md

 # Installation

-Hope you how to install packages.
+Hope you know how to install packages.

 # Usage